san-kumar/howdoi/README.md

    	-n		Number of results (default is 1)
-   	-v		Show full answer (otherwise shows only code) -i      Interactive or REPL mode (takes question input - useful for hotkey binding) -h		Shows this help
+   	-v		Show full answer (otherwise shows only code) -i		Interactive or REPL mode (useful for hotkey binding) -h		Shows this help

 ## Installation